Did Elon Musk Go to College?

 Musk embarked on a Ph.D. program in physics at Stanford University, but left after two days.
 The entrepreneur "couldn't stand to just watch the internet go by," he said in a 2013 interview with Khan Academy.

 With his brother Kimbal, Musk founded Zip2, an online maps and business directory, in 1995.
 They sold the company four years later, for over $300 million.
 Musk, 27 at the time, made $22 million.
 Next, Musk founded an online financial services company, X.com, the future PayPal.
 In 2002, eBay bought PayPal for $1.5 billion, according to Vance’s biography.

 That same year, Musk turned his attention to rocket technology, putting $100 million down to form Space Exploration Technologies — SpaceX.
 In 2004, Musk was one of the first major investors in Tesla.

 While CEO of Tesla, Musk continued to extend his influence, helping to start SolarCity (solar panels), The Boring Company (tunneling), and Neuralink (implantable brain–machine interfaces).
-He also co-founded OpenAI, a nonprofit research laboratory focused on safer artificial intelligence.
+And when he co-founded OpenAI in 2015, it was a nonprofit research laboratory focused on safer artificial intelligence.